zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/Manage Reserved Instances.md

 This topic describes how to split, merge, and modify the scope of your Reserved Instances \(RIs\).
 Such actions allow you to benefit from billing discounts of more Pay-As-You-Go instance types.

-## Before you begin: {#section_b5n_pnr_dgb .section}
+## Prerequisites {#section_b5n_pnr_dgb .section}

-To make this topic easier to understand, RIs to be split, merged, or modified are hereinafter referred to as original RIs, while split, merged, or modified RIs are hereinafter referred to as target RIs.
+**Note:** To make this topic easier to understand, RIs to be split, merged, or modified are hereinafter referred to as original RIs, while split, merged, or modified RIs are hereinafter referred to as target RIs.

 Before you split, merge, or modify RIs, make sure that the following conditions are met: